gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

   </h2>
   <div id="b3" class="usa-accordion__content usa-prose">
 <p>
-  - <i>Fellows</i> have substantial expertise in the social and behavioral sciences field.
+  - <u>Fellows</u> have substantial expertise in a social and behavioral sciences field.
 Typically they are researchers with a PhD and publication record in a social or behavioral science field (e.g., economics, psychology, political science, statistics, sociology, public policy, business, etc.).
   <br>
-  - <i>Associate Fellows</i> typically have recently completed a PhD or postdoc, or have a Master’s Degree plus two or more years of relevant experience.<br>
+  - <u>Associate Fellows</u> typically have recently completed a PhD or postdoc, or have a Master’s Degree plus two or more years of relevant experience.<br>
 - Please note that it’s the same application process, just with different qualifications.
     </p>
    </div>